ak404z/MAC-Changer/README.md

 Usage: AK_MAC_Changer.py [options]

 Options:
+-h,--help
--h, --help            show this help message and exit
+show this help message and exit

 -i NETWORK_INTERFACE, --interface=NETWORK_INTERFACE
 This place is for Network Interface

 -m NEW_MAC, --mac=NEW_MAC
 This place is for MAC Address

 # About Me
 Welcome To AK Tools!